-Health authorities across British Columbia recognize the severe health risks associated with extreme heat events and are working to increase awareness and knowledge around this environmental hazard.
-High indoor temperatures pose the greatest risk of death during heat events and checking on people vulnerable to extreme heat may be life-saving.
+Health authorities across British Columbia recognize the severe health risks associated with extreme heat and are working to increase awareness and knowledge around this environmental hazard.
+High indoor temperatures pose the greatest risk of death during heat events and checking on people at higher risk from heat to extreme heat may be life-saving.

-The National Collaborating Centre for Environmental Health (NCCEH), in partnership with the BC Centre for Disease Control (BCCDC), has led the development of a guide to conducting heat check-ins: Health Checks During Extreme Heat Events.
+The National Collaborating Centre for Environmental Health (NCCEH), has led the development of a guide to conducting heat check-ins: Health Checks During Extreme Heat Events.
 This national resource is intended for community members without health training and provides a plain-language description of how to check-on people most at risk during extreme heat events.
-The Vancouver Coastal Health Healthy Environments team (VCH HE team) set out to develop complementary resources to the NCCEH/ BCCDC guide, to empower organizations to conduct heat check-ins.
+The Vancouver Coastal Health Healthy Environments & Climate Change (VCH HECC Team) set out to develop complementary resources to the NCCEH guide, to empower organizations to conduct heat check-ins.

-In spring 2022, the VCH HE team engaged local governments and community organizations to learn what they need to help them conduct heat check-ins to support community members.
+In spring 2022, the VCH HECC Team engaged local governments and community organizations to learn what they need to help them conduct heat check-ins to support community members.
 Partners identified the need for information on how to run check-ins and answers to expected common questions among staff and check-in recipients.
 Heat check-ins happen in a variety of settings and by staff or volunteers with diverse training.
 Given the wide context, this framework was created so organizations may select information that is most relevant to their setting to develop their own organizational check-in plans.

-Fraser Health (FHA) is working closely with VCH.
-If organizations in the FHA region encounter challenges developing heat check-in plans or during heat events, please consult the Fraser Health Authority Healthy Built Environments (HBE) team for more specific guidance.
+If organizations encounter challenges developing heat check-in plans or during heat events, please consult the VCH HECC Team for more specific guidance.
 See the Resources page for hours and contact information.
-The FHA HBE team will also be presenting workshops for organizations interested to build this capacity among staff and volunteers.
+The VCH HECC Team will also be presenting workshops for organizations interested to build this capacity among staff and volunteers.

-For someone who is heat vulnerable, a check-in may be life-saving.
+For someone who is at higher risk from heat, a check-in may be life-saving.